dotnetappdevni/BookManager/README.md

 -p BookManager.DAL -s BookManager.API
 ```

-For Example :
+For example,
- Your directory should look like this if you do the pwd command
+your directory should look like this
- in the package manager console.
+if you use the 'pwd' command in the package manager console.

 ![image](https://github.com/dotnetappdevni/BookManager/assets/5619229/62beead7-d57c-427b-9d37-e58811073fad)

-**Please ensure that the api project is selected as the default project as shown by the second arrow and make sure that it is set as the **
+**Please ensure that the API project is selected as the default project, as indicated by the second arrow, and make sure that it is set as the **

 ** startup project **
 eg